mkarneim/lua-stream-api/README.md

 This can be done by returning a ```nil``` value when the production is finished.

 Here is an example.
-The ```range()``` function is an *iterator factory* that returns an iterator function which produces consecutive integers in a specified range:
+The ```range()``` function is an *iterator factory* that returns an iterator function which produces consecutive numbers in a specified range:
 ```lua
 function range(s,e,step)
     step = step or 1